 I just happened to stumble upon this wonderful option very recently and had to include it because it's so precious!
 Send off your bouquet image to an embroidery artist to have them hand-stitch a precious textile heirloom to treasure and display!
 This lovely piece created by Kim Art Designs gives me all the cozy feels and vintage vibes.

 5. Resin Encased Flower Keepsake

 These magical creations by Soil + Soul Studio look as though your flowers have been encapsulated to enjoy and reminisce forever!
 I love how they state on their website that their floral preservation process "is not meant to freeze your bouquet in time, but to give it a beautiful, new life".
 The flowers transform and evolve over a process that takes 10-12 weeks-and the results are stunning!
-They offer different styles and sized-from this larger cube, to tiny blossom pendant necklaces.
+They offer different styles and sized-from freestanding art displays, wall hangings, candle holders, and even tiny blossom pendant necklaces.